CipSoft-Tibia/Qt5/qtwebengine/src/3rdparty/chromium/storage/browser/file_system/README.md

 There are two flavors of this, "temporary" and "persistent".

-This same file system (or at least the "temporary" version) is also exposed via the new Native File System API.
+This same file system (or at least the "temporary" version) is also exposed via the new File System Access API.

 ### Isolated File Systems